- Travel and Places»

-The house and its garage are the only original buildings in Burnaby Village Museum that are still located on their original site.
+The house and its garage are the only original buildings in the museum that are still located on their original site.
 The City of Burnaby bought Elworth in 1970, although at that time Burnaby was a municipality, not a city.
 The home became the nucleus of the new museum.

 Elworth is an attractive but relatively modest building compared to some of the other heritage residences in Deer Lake Park.
-I prefer Elworth's appearance to the appearance of its more grandiose neighbours, though.
+I prefer Elworth's appearance to that of its more grandiose neighbours, though.

 The Interior of Elworth HouseClick thumbnail to view full-size